To arrest you the police need reasonable grounds to suspect you’re involved in a crime for which your arrest is necessary.

 Police powers to use reasonable force

-If you try to escape or become violent, the police can use ‘reasonable force’, eg holding you down so you can’t run off.
+If you try to escape or become violent, the police can use ‘reasonable force’, for example holding you down so you cannot run off.

 You can also be handcuffed.

 The police have powers to search you when you’re arrested.